Freshwater microfauna specially bred for a healthy aquarium!

 Cultivation and set-up protocol :

-- As soon as you receive your daphnids, you should place them in a container of your choice: a northern aquarium, a plastic or wooden barrel, a flowerpot, a jar, etc. (Any container is suitable, but make sure that the water temperature is not too high, and protect them from the sun in spring, summer and autumn).
+- As soon as you receive the bottle of daphnia and microfauna, acclimatise them by drip in a container of your choice, with a minimum of 30L of water: a northern aquarium, a plastic or wooden barrel, a flowerpot, a jar, etc. (Any container is suitable, but make sure that the water temperature is not too high, and protect them from the sun in spring, summer and autumn).
 Preferably use aged water without chlorine or directly from your aquarium water changes, as long as it is not too full of organic matter.

 - Place 1 or 2 small oak, willow, fruit tree or other leaves in the bottom of the container.